domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 It is not possible to compose 99th-percentile values.

 ## Variance of latency
-Network latency is not necessarily normally distributed, and so it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.
+The variance of latency can be calculated from any collection of samples, but network latency is not necessarily normally distributed, and so it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.

 The variance of latency can be composed.
 If the variance of links a-b and b-c is known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.

-## Jitter
+## Inter-Packet Delay Variation (IPDV)
-Jitter measures the difference in delay between subsequent packets.
+The most common definition of IPDV {{RFC5481}} measures the difference in one-delay between subsequent packets.
 Some applications are very sensitive to this because of time-outs that cause later-than-usual packets to be discarded.
-For some applications, jitter can be useful in assessing application performance, especially when it is combined with other latency metrics.
-Jitter does not contain enough information to compute the probability that a wide range of applications will work well.
+For some applications, IPDV can be useful in assessing application performance, especially when it is combined with other latency metrics.
+IPDV does not contain enough information to compute the probability that a wide range of applications will work well.

+IPDV cannot be composed.

+## Packet Delay Variation (PDV)
+The most common definition of PDV {{RFC5481}} measures the difference in one-delay between the smallest recorded latency and each value in a sample.

-Jitter cannot be composed.
+PDV cannot be composed.

 ## Trimmed Mean of Latency
 The trimmed mean of latency is the average computed after the worst x percent of samples have been removed.
 Trimmed means are typically used in cases where there is a know rate of measurement errors that should be filtered out before computing results.